• Skip to main content

 Notes

-• Check out my post, How to make Homemade Chicken Stock, if you would like to make your stock.
+Check out my post, How to make Homemade Chicken Stock, if you want to make your own chicken stock.

-• You can save time, and simplify your meal prep by cooking several chicken breasts or whole chickens in advance.
-For instance, after cooking, I divide up the meat and freeze it until I need it.
+If you don’t want to use a rotisserie chicken, you can save time and simplify your meal prep by cooking several chicken breasts or whole chickens in advance.
+For instance, after cooking, I divide the meat and freeze it until needed.
 I usually put two cups of cut-up chicken in plastic freezer storage bags because that’s what most recipes use.
-However, you can also use a deli roasted rotisserie bird from your grocery store.

-• These enchiladas are slightly spicy.
-If you don’t like heat, simply reduce or leave out the chili powder and use “mild” diced tomatoes and green chilies.
+These enchiladas are slightly spicy.
+If you don’t like any heat, reduce or leave out the chili powder and use “mild” Rotel diced tomatoes and green chilies.

 Nutrition